lewser/TidyData/CodeBook.md

       in the study.
       Data Prep Note: subject was taken from one of two separate text files and combined with the larger data
       set via the cbind() function.

+#####Variable 02
+    activity
+      Description: activity is an character string used to represent one of the six activities (e.g. 'Walking')
+      in the study.
+      Data Prep Note: activity was taken from one of two separate text files and combined with the larger data
+      set via the cbind() function.